National Forklift Safety Day

 Inside the facility, any elevated structure must be properly guarded.
 OSHA and ANSI standards mandate that a barrier be in place at all times during the operation, even while pallets are being loaded, staged or worked on.
 This includes any elevated platforms or mezzanines in which any forklifts used to move material to and from a pallet drop area.
 Guardrail to secure the perimeter is often designed into the structure, but the pallet drop areas within the structure are a major hazard and must be properly secured.

-A properly designed dual-gate system will not depend on the operator to ensure the barrier is in place at times and will ensure code compliance, and can be designed to fit your specific space limitations and workflow.
+A properly designed pallet drop safety gate will not depend on the operator to ensure the barrier is in place at times and will ensure code compliance, and can be designed to fit your specific space limitations and workflow.
 And don’t forget, even if you are using automated forklift trucks to load these areas, employees are often still on the upper levels, moving or picking the pallets, and the areas should be guarded with a dual-gate system.

-Remember that these safety precautions in forklift truck operations should be practiced every day, not just on June 11.
+Remember that these safety precautions in forklift truck operations should be practiced every day, not just on the designated day in June.
 If you have questions on how to secure pallet drop areas that use forklift trucks, contact us - we’re happy to help.